Two-Day Nikko Itinerary

 Kanmangafuchi Abyss

-After visiting the Imperial Villa we walked through a residential area to Kanmangafuchi Abyss.
-Once a more hidden spot in Nikko, Kanmangafuchi Abyss is now becoming more popular.
-Although, like Tamozawa Imperial Villa, we were also completely along during our time here.
+After visiting the Imperial Villa head to to Kanmangafuchi Abyss.
+Once a more hidden spot in Nikko, Kanmangafuchi Abyss is becoming more popular.
+Although, like Tamozawa Imperial Villa, we were also completely alone during our time here both during our summer and autumn visits!

-Kanmangafuchi Abyss was formed by an eruption of Mount Nantai, Nikko’s most prominent mountain and is set along a casual walking trail with scenic waterways and rocks.
-This abyss is also known for the rows of stone statues known as Jizo,
+Kanmangafuchi Abyss was formed by an eruption of Mount Nantai, Nikko’s most prominent mountain, and is set along a casual walking trail with scenic waterways and rocks.

 READ MORE: The Best Day Trips From Tokyo